mistrypragnesh40/MauiStepperDemo/README.md

 ```

 ## How to Use Style Property
-Define Style for label or Button in your content page or in styles.xaml file & used in vertical stepper view.
+Define Style for label or Button in your content page or in styles.xaml file & use in vertical stepper view.
 ```
  <ContentPage.Resources>
         <ResourceDictionary>